paulosantosphs/pic-dc-motor-controller/README.md

 This project was built in 2019.

 It contains two codes, one for Arduino and another for PIC.
-The idea is simple, the PIC controller works as a slave receiving params from the Arduino to control a DC Motor.
+The idea is simple, the PIC controller works as a slave receiving params through I2C from the Arduino to control a DC Motor.
 This project aims to turn cheap DC motors into good motors for robotics through effective PID control.

 ## ID SPECIFICATIONS